stanford-oval/genie-cloud/doc/getting-started.md

 This example will guide you through filtering your Twitter feed and redirect to Almond.
-At the end of the example, it will tell you about any tweet in your stream containing the hashtag "almondapp".
+At the end of the example, it will tell you about any tweet in your stream containing the hashtag "Stanford".

 ### Step 0: Register for Almond